-Thinking back to way back, when I didn’t know of people’s differences—differences essentially born to us—I thought I’d play along until another of my kind would come.
+Thinking back to way back, when I was a young teen and didn’t know of people’s differences, I thought I’d play along until another of my kind would come.

 Now it’s settled into my head that I haven’t settled in, now it’s clear it’s still unclear why you were made in a way that doesn’t accept my kind.

 I don’t hurt you.
 I don’t cost you a penny of public accommodation.
 Yet you’d mock or shame me if I was out.